August 8 - 12, 2015

 Veterans Canteen Service (VCS)

 Local Host Site Coordinator

-The George Gangi Inspiration Award
+Congratulations John Martinez, the 2014 George Gangi Inspiration Award recipient.

 All participants must be seen by their VA Primary Care provider to be medically cleared for the Games.

 All athletes, coaches, and support staff must register.
 Each individual registering must complete a separate registration form.

 EligibilityAll Veterans, ages 55 or older, who currently receive inpatient or outpatient care from the U. S. Department of Veterans Affairs.